suspect-devices/digithink/docs/rethinkeverything/norouter/wireguard-and-squid.md

 1. Provide us access to the admin lan (the servers and their remote consoles).
 2. Allow the servers to reach the update repositories.

 By using a container with access to both the external lan and the admin lan we can set up wireguard and squid.
-Wireguard allows us to securely connect to the admin lan while squid allows the servers a mechanism to recieve software updated.
+Wireguard allows us to securely connect to the admin lan while squid allows the servers a mechanism to recieve software updates.

 ## SETTING UP THE CONTAINER